robbiekruszynski/intuition_speedrun/README.md

 # Intuition SDK Showcase

-A comprehensive demonstration of the Intuition SDK capabilities for creating atoms, triples, and exploring real-world use cases.
+A comprehensive demonstration of our SDK capabilities for creating atoms, triples, and exploring real-world use cases.
 This project showcases all major SDK functions with a modern, user-friendly interface.

 ## Features